osmelonunez/data-fmt/README.md

 - ✅ Format and transform **JSON** with jq
 - ✅ Format and transform **YAML** with js-yaml + jq
 - ✅ Copy, download, or upload data files
+- ✅ Share formatted results via URL (links expire after 24 h)
 - ✅ Modern, responsive UI
 - 🔒 Your data is processed inside a local container

 ---